acouvreur/sablier/docs/providers/docker_swarm.md

 ## Use the Docker Swarm provider

-In order to use the docker provider you can configure the [provider.name](TODO) property.
+In order to use the docker swarm provider you can configure the [provider.name](TODO) property.

 <!-- tabs:start -->